Endometrial cancer: Serous carcinoma

 Serous carcinoma is a Type II endometrial tumor that makes up 5–10% of diagnosed endometrial cancer and is common in postmenopausal women with atrophied endometrium and black women.
 Serous endometrial carcinoma is aggressive and often invades the myometrium and metastasizes within the peritoneum (seen as omental caking) or the lymphatic system.
 Histologically, it appears with many atypical nuclei, papillary structures, and, in contrast to endometrioid adenocarcinomas, rounded cells instead of columnar cells.
 Roughly 30% of endometrial serous carcinomas also have psammoma bodies.
 Serous carcinomas spread differently than most other endometrial cancers; they can spread outside the uterus without invading the myometrium.

 The genetic mutations seen in serous carcinoma are chromosomal instability and mutations in TP53, an important tumor suppressor gene.

 Clear cell carcinoma

 Clear cell carcinoma is a Type II endometrial tumor that makes up less than 5% of diagnosed endometrial cancer.
 Like serous cell carcinoma, it is usually aggressive and carries a poor prognosis.
 Histologically, it is characterized by the features common to all clear cells: the eponymous clear cytoplasm when H&E stained and visible, distinct cell membranes.
 The p53 cell signaling system is not active in endometrial clear cell carcinoma.
 This form of endometrial cancer is more common in postmenopausal women.

 Mucinous carcinoma

-Mucinous carcinomas are a rare form of endometrial cancer, making up less than 1–2% of all diagnosed endometrial cancer.
+Mucinous carcinomas are a rare form of endometrial cancer, making up less than 1–2% of all diagnosed endometrial cancers.
 Mucinous endometrial carcinomas are most often stage I and grade I, giving them a good prognosis.
 They typically have well-differentiated columnar cells organized into glands with the characteristic mucin in the cytoplasm.
 Mucinous carcinomas must be differentiated from cervical adenocarcinoma.